dsalzedon/Socialmedia_bots/README.md

 # bot_tw

 Twitter bot for uploading some quotes or thoughts.
-Not need for continuing since Twitter already schedule posts.
+No need for continuing since Twitter already schedule posts.